Sample Inspection (PPAP) under the microscope: Where do the hidden costs arise?

 Each Tier 1 must make the same effort again with its subcontractors.

-In addition, there is test plan creation, laboratory commissioning, tracking and communication - all largely manual.
+In addition, there is test plan creation, laboratory commissioning, tracking and communication - all largely manual (supplier portals seem like a digital approach here, but mostly it's just about document management with PDFs, Word and Excel files in exchange with Tier 1).

 3. laboratory costs and tests